snac-cooperative/technical-docs/Specifications/Server API/Constellation.md

 * `language` : Controlled vocabulary term for the language of this name entry.
 * `scriptCode` : Controlled vocabulary term for this name entry's script.
 * `useDates` : Use dates of this name.
 See the SNAC Date Structure section for date format.
+* `operation` : The operation ("insert", "update", or "delete") to perform on this object when updating a constellation.
+The value for `id` above is required for "update" or "delete".
+    * *required for the update command*

 ## Occupations